-But it was the Cochrane evaluation that opened a lot of eyes not only about Tamiflu specifically, but about some of the pitfalls in drug development and regulation.
+But it was the Cochrane evaluation that opened a lot of eyes not only about Tamiflu specifically but about some of the pitfalls in drug development and regulation.
 The Cochrane collaboration is a well-respected nonprofit organization with about 11,000 members.

 They objectively, and without any industry support, review data on medical therapies.
-Their reviews of Tamiflu up through 2008 were basically positive, reflecting the overall impression that Tamiflu was safe and effective.
-It was a simple comment on their website from a Japanese pediatrician named Hayashi that led to an investigation that continues to reverberate.
+Their reviews of Tamiflu up through 2008 were positive, reflecting the overall impression that Tamiflu was safe and effective.
+It was a simple comment on their website from a Japanese pediatrician named Keiji Hayashi that led to an investigation that continues to reverberate.

-Hayashi pointed out that the big 2003 meta-analysis that was so instrumental in supporting the effectiveness of Tamiflu contained only 10 studies—and of those 10, only two had actually been published as full articles in peer-reviewed, established medical journals.
+Hayashi pointed out that the big 2003 meta-analysis that was instrumental in supporting the effectiveness of Tamiflu contained only 10 studies—and of those 10, only two had actually been published as full articles in peer-reviewed, established medical journals.

-The remainder had been informally presented at meetings or published only as summaries.
-And all 10 of these studies had been sponsored by the drug’s manufacturer.
+The remainder had been informally presented at meetings or published only as summaries, and all 10 of these studies had been sponsored by the drug’s manufacturer.

 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.